cernanalysispreservation/cap-client/docs/index.rst

 Get analysis with given PID
 ----------

-You can get existing analysis details only if you have at least read access to it.
+You can retrieve analysis details if you have read or write access to the analysis.

 You need to specify